-Professional grief and bereavement counselling can help us come to terms with dealing with any loss in our lives.
+/book-an-appointment-online/Grief counselling can help us deal with any loss in our lives.

 Typical reactions to grief:

 - Shock, denial, disbelief and ‘numbness’

 - Feelings of anxiety, stress, exhaustion and confusion